trilobite-poetry/trilobite-poetry.github.io/issues/_current/barber.md

 ---
 issue: the brachiopods are coming to dinner
 contributor: Stephanie Barber
-title: A LIST OF TWELVE WAYS WE PROBABLE ASSISTANCES, INTERFERENCES AND AGGRESSORS
+title: A LIST OF TWELVE PROBABLE ASSISTANCES, INTERFERENCES AND AGGRESSORS
 ---

 One is the expectation that life will be a certain way, that sounds and